MScomina/Progetto-Twitter/README.md

 The server is already coded to send the index.html file inside of /project/public/dist.

 You can run the project by simply calling npm start inside of the /project/server folder.

+### Database initialization

+The database has an automatic initialization that can be turned off by changing the value "DEFAULT_DATABASE" in the .env file to 0.

+This is how it gets initialized:
+- 4 users get created: mario_rossi, luigi_verdi, leonardo_di_caprio and albert_einstein.
+- 2 messages, one from mario_rossi and one from albert_einstein, get created.
+- mario_rossi follows luigi_verdi and albert_einstein, luigi_verdi follows mario_rossi and leonardo_di_caprio.
+- mario_rossi likes his own message, luigi_verdi likes mario_rossi's message, leonardo_di_caprio likes albert_einstein's post.